zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 * [OpenAI](/appstore/modules/genai/openai/): The [OpenAI Connector](https://marketplace.mendix.com/link/component/220472) supports both OpenAI’s platform and Azure’s OpenAI service.

-{{% alert color="info" %}}
-To start, you can sign up for a free trial with OpenAI and receive credits valid for three months from the account creation date.
-For more details, see [OpenAI API reference](https://platform.openai.com/docs/api-reference/authentication).
-{{% /alert %}}

-* [Amazon Bedrock](/appstore/modules/genai/bedrock/): The [Bedrock Connector](https://marketplace.mendix.com/link/component/215042) allows you to leverage Amazon Bedrock’s fully managed service to integrate foundation models from Amazon and leading AI providers.
+* [Amazon Bedrock](/appstore/modules/genai/bedrock/): The [Amazon Bedrock Connector](https://marketplace.mendix.com/link/component/215042) allows you to leverage Amazon Bedrock’s fully managed service to integrate foundation models from Amazon and leading AI providers.

 * Your Own Connector: Optionally, if you prefer a custom connector, you can integrate your chosen infrastructure.
 However, this document focuses on the OpenAI and Bedrock connectors, as they offer comprehensive support and ease of use to get started.